bradbatt/peepcode-tunes/README.md

-# Angular Tunes: An AngularJS demo
+# Songular: An AngularJS demo

 - Displays a list of available albums and their tracks
 - Allows queueing albums for playback